-Even if you can’t afford the top-of-the-line GT or get your hands on one, many test drivers say that the V8-powered R8 is an affordable, yet powerful alternative.
+Even if you can’t afford the top-of-the-line GT or get your hands on one, many test drivers say that the V8-powered R8 is a powerful alternative.
 Additionally, the R8 4.2 still provides nimble handling thanks to Audi’s adaptive suspension and Quattro all-wheel drive.
 However, if you’re looking for an automatic, most reviewers warn that the optional R tronic transmission should be avoided.
 It’s a six-speed automated manual gearbox that they consider clunky and slow to shift.

 - “The R8 is little noisier overall than some big-power sports sedans, so there's seldom a need to raise voices or turn up the stereo.
 You wouldn't want to turn up the radio anyway, as both the V8 and V10 are a glorious mix of Formula 1 and NASCAR.” -- Consumer Guide

 - "Aided by an all-wheel-drive system and blessed with a lightweight chassis, the R8 is a supercar that doesn't require a superman to be driven heroically." -- Edmunds

 - "The exhaust, for example, is louder, but not obnoxious, and has no chance of drowning out the Bang & Olufsen stereo." -- Motor Trend (R8 GT)